campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ## Disclaimers
 * I will keep plot-specific details to a minimum, but beware: this post may contain some minor, early spoilers for Xenoblade Chronicles 3, and some vague spoilers for Xenoblade Chronicles 2.
 * I completed the game on the "Hard" difficulty, and also completed most of its side quests.
 This took me about 120 hours.
 * I am a *huge* fan of Xenoblade Chronicles 1 and 2 (despite how flawed the latter turned out to be).
-This has likely influenced my opinions and expectations for this third game.

 ## Xenoblade Chronicles 3 Punctuates Nintendo's Venerated Series
 Almost 5 years after the relase of Xenoblade Chronicles 2, Xenoblade Chronicles 3 (henceforth referred to as "XC3") is finally here.
-While not quite a finale for the entire Xenoblade Chronicles Series, a director for the series [was quoted as saying](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/) that this game can be considered the end of the story that started with <text-with-tooltip :tooltip="'The events of Xenoblade 1 and 2 were kicked off by Klaus, a power-hungry scientist that activated a poorly-understood technological artifact that ended up splitting the universe in two.'">Klaus' experiment.</text-with-tooltip> In other words, "a stopping point".
+As the third game the Xenoblade Chronicles series, its director [was quoted as saying](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/) that this game can be considered the end of the story that started with <text-with-tooltip :tooltip="'The events of Xenoblade 1 and 2 were kicked off by Klaus, a power-hungry scientist that activated a poorly-understood technological artifact that ended up splitting the universe in two.'">Klaus' experiment,</text-with-tooltip> but not the end of the Xenoblade series.
+In other words, "a stopping point".
 A resting place.
 A period in which the team and the fans can gather their thoughts, reflect on past experiences, and ponder where the series will go next.
 Xenoblade is not gone, but it's likely to go away for a while.

 So, as ~the conclusion~ a "stopping point" for the beloved series, how does Xenoblade Chronicles 3 fare?